jackedison/website/Notes/notes.md

 N/A blog only?.
 Default my blog page with title, text, pictures?

+<h2> CSS & HTML notes </h2>

+CSS (Cascading Style Sheets) is best practice for adding formatting to the HTML structure.

+HTML should include content, CSS styling.
+This makes it easier to edit later.

+CSS stylesheets are considered static files - there is no interaction with their code like there is with HTML templates.

+Flask reserves a separate folder where you should put static files such as CSS, Javascript, images, or other files.
+That folder should be named *static*.
+It is also good practice to have a sub-folder *css*.

+CSS refers to the HTML tags and div class names, applying fonts, colours, text, size, padding, margins, and background colours to those HTML elements.

+Our HTML file then has to inherit the css page.
+We can do this with our *base.html* page as our other pages will inherit from it.

+CSS can be added to an HTML document in 3 ways:

+1. Inline by using the `style` attribute inside HTML elements
+2. Internal by using a `<style>` element in the `<head>` section **3.
+External by using a `<link>` element to link to an external CSS file in the `<head>` section** It should be added to the `<head>` section to be  called upon website load and decrease loading times. *(note: javascript should be inverse and placed at the cloding of the `<body>` tag.)*

+In html you can use `meta` tags to assign meta data to the website.
+A title for google to scrape, a description, keywords, etc.

+**Lets create a proper home page**:

+* Photo of me
+* About section of me
+* Side links of images to linkedin etc

+Literally just copy Tristan Hume.

+Favicon: https://favicon.io/favicon-generator/ - kumbh sans font 110

+KISS - {keep it simple stupid}

+<h3> Colour scheme </h3>

+Colour scheme taken from advice and recommendation on colour picking here: https://blog.datawrapper.de/beautifulcolors/

+* color: black;
+* color: rgb(100, 181, 192);
+* color: rgb(28, 75, 117);
+* color: rgb(244, 175, 92);
+* color: rgb(174, 93, 33);

+We have our colour scheme, lets create super basic template with quality content now.

+In html by adding target="_blank" to urls we can set browser to open them in new tab.
+We will use this for all external webpages in the header.

+What next?:

+* comb through html and css any more best practices
+* photo to about section: speech circled and coming out to left of about
+* smaller project photos to index
+* start adding projects database - include key projects column.
+Add languages and make nicer
+* projects page nicer
+* proper about me section
+* push to github again!
+* host online

 **question/to do: how would we implement a relational database from ground up? what links in a class (like our linked list attempt)**